gauthamkolluru/command-line-search-tool/README.md

 # command-line-search-tool

-A platform independent __Command Line Search Tool__ for searching files across the system that:
+A platform independent __Command Line Search Tool__ for searching files across the system that has the _input string_ in it's:

-* have the input string in it's name
+* Name
-* have the input string in it's content
+* Content

 Planned implementation paradigm : _Functional_

 Planned inclusions : _Multi-threaded/processed_